Mixed Hamiltonian Monte Carlo for Mixed Discrete and Continuous Variables: Numerical experiments

 \section{Numerical experiments}

-In this section, we empirically verify the correctness of M-HMC, and compare the performances of various samplers for GMMs, variable selection in BLR, and CTM.
-In addition to DHMC and M-HMC, we also compare NUTS (using Numpyro~\cite{Phan2019-vh}, for GMMs), NUTS-within-Gibbs (NwG, implemented as a compound step in PyMC3~\cite{Salvatier2016}), and specialized Gibbs samplers (adapting~\cite{Polson2013-zt} for variable selection in BLR, and adapting~\cite{Chen2013-ge} for CTM).
-Our implementations of DHMC and M-HMC rely on \textit{JAX}~\cite{jax2018github}.
+In this section, we empirically verify the accuracy of M-HMC, and compare the performances of various samplers for GMMs, variable selection in BLR, and CTM.
+In addition to DHMC and M-HMC, we also compare NUTS (using Numpyro~\cite{Phan2019-vh}, for GMMs), HMC-within-Gibbs (HwG), NUTS-within-Gibbs (NwG, implemented as a compound step in PyMC3~\cite{Salvatier2016}), and specialized Gibbs samplers (adapting~\cite{Polson2013-zt} for variable selection in BLR, and adapting~\cite{Chen2013-ge} for CTM).
+Our implementations of DHMC, M-HMC and HwG rely on \textit{JAX}~\cite{jax2018github}.
 For Gibbs samplers, we combine \textit{NUMBA}~\cite{Siu_Kwan_Lam_Continuum_Analytics_Austin_Texas_undated-fa} with the package \textit{pypolyagamma}\footnote{For efficient sampling from Polya-Gamma distribution. \url{github.com/slinderman/pypolyagamma}}.
+The exact parameter values for different samplers can be found in the supplementary, and in the code to reproduce the results\footnote{Code available at \url{https://github.com/StannisZhou/mixed\_hmc}}.

 For all three models, a common performance measure is the minimum relative effective sample size (MRESS), i.e. the minimum ESS over all dimensions, normalized by the number of samples.
-We use the function \textit{ess} (with default settings) from the Python package \textit{arviz}~\cite{arviz_2019} to estimate MRESS.
-Our MRESS is always estimated using multiple independent chains.
-For experiments with M-HMC, we use $Q_j (\tilde{x} |x) \propto \pi (\tilde{x}) \rho_j (\tilde{x} |x)$, where $\rho_j (\tilde{x} |x) = $~\cite{Liu1996-dg}, as required in Section~\ref{sec:theory}.
-Such efficient~\cite{Liu1996-dg} proposals are also used in other samplers to ensure fair comparison.
+We use function \textit{ess} (with default settings) from Python package \textit{arviz}~\cite{arviz_2019} to estimate MRESS.
+Our MRESS is estimated using multiple independent chains.
+For discrete updates in HwG and NwG, in addition to the MH updates used in our experiments, we also tried standard particle Gibbs (using \textit{Turing.jl}~\cite{ge2018t}) as suggested by an anonymous reviewer, but were unable to get meaningful results due to numerical accuracy in \textit{Turing.jl} implementations.
+For M-HMC, we use Gibbs updates $Q_j(\tilde{x}|x) \propto \pi(\tilde{x}, q^{\calc})$ due to their superior empirical performances, and include additional experiments on how M-HMC performs with different proposals in Section 5.3 of supplementary.